 Original Inquiry is where students become more independent by either getting involved in research or completing creative inquiry projects.
-During the end of my first year or the beginning of my second year, I am planning on getting involved in research in the Neuroscience field.
+During my third year, I might get involved with research in the Neuroscience field or dental field.

 Academic Enrichment is where students challenge themselves in and outside the classroom.
-I’m majoring in Neuroscience and I’m also on the Pre-Med track, so several of my classes are science based.
+I’m majoring in Neuroscience and I’m also on the Pre-Dental track, so several of my classes are science based.
 I intend on applying for the Honors program to challenge myself in the classroom after my first year.

 Moonlight canoeing was one of the best experiences I had during my first few months at Ohio State.
 We were able to watch a beautiful sunset while floating down the Olentangy River, and as the night went on, a full moon came into view.
 After reaching the half way point, we all gathered together in our canoes to play a game of two truths and one lie.
 Less than 20 people attended this scholar’s event, so by the end of trip, I was able to know a little more about everyone.